SudoDotDog/Sudoo-Readable-Identifier/docs/README.md

 # Sudoo-Readable-Identifier

-Identifier for human and mechine
+Identifier for human and machine